ZRX0813/MB-Net/README.md

 the data used to verify the model's generalization ability can be obtained from the COMET-LiCS Sentinel-1 InSAR portal  [here](https://comet.nerc.ac.uk/COMET-LiCS-portal/).

-The data used to train MB-Net can be obtained from the cloud storage  [here](https://pan.baidu.com/s/1D7yj3SkyBuepr0AyiDMbhA?pwd=6666).

 ### Environment Setup